Envirometrix/PredictiveSoilMapping/02-Software.md

 sudo ./install.sh
 ```

-Note that R versions are constantly being updated so you will need to replace the URL above based on information provided on the home page (http://mran.microsoft.com).
-Once you run ```install.sh``` you will have to accept the license terms two times before the installation can be completed.
+Note that R versions are constantly being updated so you will need to replace the URL above based on the most current information provided on the home page (http://mran.microsoft.com).
+Once you run ```install.sh``` you will have to accept the license terms twice before the installation can be completed.
 If everything completes successfully, you can get the session info by:

 ```r